What is a Contact Center?

 In nearly any industry, the business phone system is central to communicating with customers, and the way customer communications are handled can be a way to differentiate yourself among your competitors.

-But it’s not as simple as just getting a phone answered.
+But a call center is not as simple as just getting a phone answered.
 It includes everything from making sure calls are routed to the appropriate person, minimizing how long customers have to wait, as well as allowing people to bypass the wait and immediately gain the information they need or process a request quickly.

 Explore the UC features that improve customer experience and call management